nicholascpark/reflecting_qna/README.md

   .then(data => console.log(data.answer));
 ```

-### Try These Questions
+---

+## Example Questions to Try

 - "When is Layla planning her trip to London?"
 - "What restaurants has Michael mentioned?"
 - "Who is interested in Italian food?"
 - "What are Sarah's hobbies?"

-## Response Format
+- "Who has talked about traveling?"

+## What You'll Get Back

-The API returns a JSON response with your answer:
+The API returns a simple JSON response:

 ```json
 {